Adrephos/EAFIT-maps/README.md

 # EAFIT-maps
-A simple web app using react native.
+A simple web app using react.